openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 Student Cohort Events
 ==========================

+For information about including student cohorts in a course, see `Including Student Cohorts`_ in the *Building and Running an edX Course* guide.

 ``edx.cohort.created``
 ----------------------------------

 When a cohort group is created, the server emits an ``edx.cohort.created`` event.
+Cohort groups can be created manually by members of the course team.
-A member of the course staff can create a cohort group manually via the Instructor Dashboard (see :ref:`instructor_cohort_events`).
-The system automatically creates the default cohort group and cohort groups included in the course's ``auto_cohort_groups`` setting as they are needed (e.g. when a student is assigned to one).
+The system automatically creates the default cohort group and any cohort groups that are defined by the ``auto_cohort_groups`` advanced setting when they are needed (for example, when a student is assigned to one of those groups).

+Additional events are emitted when members of the course team interact with the Instructor Dashboard to create a cohort group.
+See :ref:`instructor_cohort_events`.

 **Event Source**: Server